by Craig Brelsford

 27 Aug. at sod farm south of Pudong Airport.

 In high-tide roost 4 Sept. on South Beach (30.860673, 121.925113), just north of Donghai Bridge at Cape Nanhui.

 Pin-tailed Snipe Gallinago stenura

 Party of 3 on 26 Aug. at Cape Nanhui.
-When flushed, made loud, raspy, memorable call.
-I quickly compared the call I had just heard to calls of Pin-tailed Snipe downloaded from xeno-canto.org to my iPhone.
+When flushed, made loud, raspy call.
+I compared that call to calls of Pin-tailed Snipe from xeno-canto.org.
 The match was perfect.
-Lookalike Swinhoe’s Snipe rarely calls when flushed.
-Dark underwing clear in my many photographs of the trio.
-Flew high when flushed, then returned to land at point only 50 m from where originally flushed.
+Lookalike Swinhoe’s Snipe G. megala rarely calls when flushed.
+Note dark underwing, which allows us to rule out Common Snipe G. gallinago.
+The snipe flew high and landed only 50 m away.

 Gull-billed Tern Gelochelidon nilotica